How to Write an Awesome Nonprofit Mission Statement

 Your mission statement should be everywhere!

 If it isn’t already, it really should.
-Put it in your emails and email signatures, on your social media, on your promotional materials and merchandise, on your website.
+Put it in your emails and email signatures, on your social media, on your promotional materials and merchandise, and on your website.

 This way your supporters and stakeholders will know what specific vision they are contributing to.